UI customization guide

 The Invite button

 The Invite button works similarly to the Forward button.
-It allows authorized users to invite agents, teams, or visitors to join the current conversation.
+It lets authorized users invite agents, teams, or visitors to the current conversation.
+Which participants may invite which types of participant to join a conversation is again specified in three configuration properties:

 -